 Physical security: Make sure any computer and mobile devices that you used are locked away when not on use.
 Such items are often a target for thieves and the loss of data on the devices can be more problematic than losing the device itself.
 It is important to remember that anyone who has access to your devices (such as housemates) potentially also has access to the data too.
 For example, information stored on a computer hard drive can be accessed relatively easily outside of windows despite the fact you may have passwords.

 Virtual security: You should ensure your computer is protected by a firewall and has the latest virus-protection software installed.
 You should ensure you avoid suspicious websites, services and emails as they can compromise your system.
 If you store confidential material on memory sticks, external hard drives or laptops on campus, you should encrypt your data.
 Encryption is even more secure than using a password as all the files are unreadable unless correctly decrypted.
-For further information on how to encrypt your device see our local guide here or see the link on the right.
+For further information on how to encrypt your device see our local guide.

 While cloud storage is useful, providers like DropBox, Google Drive, One Drive and Box may store your data in their global network.
 If this involves storing personal data outside of the UK and EEA you need to be aware that you may be breaching the Data Protection Act.
 The Information Commissioner’s Office (ICO) has written a useful guide on Cloud Computing.

 Where should you store your data?

 The University of Hull network drives are ideal places to store information.
 These drives are routinely backed up and it is also possible to revert to earlier versions of the same file.